 WHAT INVESTMENT SERVICES AND ADVICE CAN YOU PROVIDE ME?

-We provide investment advisory services to retail investors who are clients of LSIA Wealth, a division of LSIA, and to retail clients of Robert W. Baird & Co.
-(Baird) and CliftonLarsenAllen LLP (CLA), whose accounts are sub-advised by our other division, LSIA Institutional.
-If you are an LSIA Wealth client, our investment advisory services include portfolio management and financial planning.
+We provide investment advisory services that include portfolio management and financial planning.
 That means we meet with you to consider your specific goals and objectives and develop a customized investment strategy for you.
 By contract, you grant us the authority to buy and sell securities for you at any time and in any manner that we believe is consistent with that strategy.

 Each of the strategies we offer to retail investors involves investment in one or more of the following types of securities that trade in the United States: stocks, bonds, mutual funds and/or exchange-traded funds.
 For each strategy, we will make modifications to accommodate reasonable restrictions on the types of investments we will make.

 All accounts have a designated portfolio manager who is responsible for reviewing and monitoring the account and its underlying securities continuously in accordance with the account’s stated investment objectives and guidelines.
-For LSIA Wealth clients, portfolio managers periodically schedule in-person or telephone conferences to review these objectives and guidelines, as well as any financial plan developed for that client.
-For sub-advised LSIA Institutional accounts, the portfolio manager relies on the other investment advisor or investment program sponsor to conduct reviews of objectives and guidelines.
-For all accounts, in order to assist with day-to-day monitoring of compliance with applicable investment guidelines, we utilize an integrated and automated compliance management system to help identify potential guideline issues caused by trading activity, cash flows, market movements, or other non-volitional events.
+Portfolio managers periodically schedule in-person or telephone conferences to review these objectives and guidelines, as well as any financial plan developed for that client.
+In order to assist with day-to-day monitoring of compliance with applicable investment guidelines, we utilize an integrated and automated compliance management system to help identify potential guideline issues caused by trading activity, cash flows, market movements, or other non-volitional events.

 WHAT FEES WILL I PAY?

-At the beginning of each calendar quarter, LSIA Wealth clients will pay us one-fourth of our annual fee, based on the market value of the assets we managed at the end of the previous calendar quarter.
-If you are a Baird or CLA retail client with an account sub-advised by LSIA Institutional, you will not pay us any fees; rather, we will receive a portion of the compensation you pay to them.
-Because our fees are based on the size of your account, we have an incentive to encourage you to add assets.
-In addition to the fees you pay us (or Baird or CLA) directly, you will also indirectly pay the costs associated with any trading we do in your account, as well as your share of the operating expenses of any mutual fund or exchange-traded fund (ETF) in which you invest.
+At the beginning of each calendar quarter, Clients will pay us one-fourth of our annual fee, based on the market value of the assets we managed at the end of the previous calendar quarter.
+In addition to the fees you pay us directly, you will also indirectly pay the costs associated with any trading we do in your account, as well as your share of the operating expenses of any mutual fund or exchange-traded fund (ETF) in which you invest.
 Depending on the nature of your account, there may be additional fees you pay to your broker or custodian, such as maintenance or other custody fees.